Coffeekraken/coffeekraken/packages/websites/coffeekraken-io/src/doc/02-recipes/actions/rename.md

 1. Renaming the folder we're in
 2. Renaming the package inside the `package.json` file

-### Parameters

-Here's the parameters that you can pass to this action:

-{{> interface namespace='@coffeekraken.cli.node.package.interface.SCliPackageRenameParamsInterface' }}

-> If you don't specify some parameters in your recipe, the user will be prompted for them...

 ### Example

 Here's an example of usage in a fictive recipe config file: